 \subsection{Image-to-image Translation}

 We focus the discussion of I2I methods on the unpaired scenario, as our method does not utilize paired data.
-CycleGAN~\cite{zhu2017cyclegan} was the first work to address this by utilizing cycle consistency as a source of supervision in the presence of unpaired images from two domains.
-Recent works~\cite{park2020cut, zheng2021lsesim,jung2022src,hu2022qs} lift the cycle consistency requirement and perform one-sided translation while achieving high fidelity.
-To this end, they utilize contrastive losses and/or self-similarity between the source and the translation.
+CycleGAN~\cite{zhu2017cyclegan} was the first work to address this by utilizing cycle consistency.
+Recent works~\cite{hu2022qs, jung2022src, park2020cut, zheng2021lsesim} lift the cycle consistency requirement and perform one-sided translation using contrastive losses and/or self-similarity between the source and the translation.
 Many I2I methods, however, are unimodal, in that they produce a single translation per input image, thus not reflecting the diversity of the target domain, especially in the presence of high within-domain variance.
-Although some works~\cite{zheng2021lsesim, jung2022src} extend this to multimodal outputs, they cannot adopt the style of a specific target exemplar, which is what we address.
+Although some works~\cite{jung2022src, zheng2021lsesim} extend this to multimodal outputs, they cannot adopt the style of a specific target exemplar, which is what we address.

 Some effort has nonetheless been made to develop exemplar-guided I2I methods.
 For example, \cite{huang2018munit,lee2018drit} decompose the images into content and style components, and generate exemplar-based translations by merging the exemplar style with the content of the source image.
 However, these models define a single style representation for the whole image, which does not reflect the complexity of multi-object scenes.
-By contrast, \cite{mo2018instagan, shen2019init, bhattacharjee2020dunit, jeong2021mguit, kim2022instaformer} reason about object instances for I2I translation.
+By contrast, \cite{bhattacharjee2020dunit, jeong2021mguit, kim2022instaformer, mo2018instagan, shen2019init} reason about object instances for I2I translation.
 Their goal is thus similar to ours, but their style representations focus on foreground objects only, and they require object-level (pseudo) annotations during training.
-Moreover, these methods are evaluated based on object detection scores and output diversity, but they do not report how stylistically close their translations are to the exemplars.
-Here, we achieve dense style transfer for all categories without requiring annotations and show that our method generates translations closer to the exemplar style while having comparable fidelity with that of state-of-the-art methods.
+Moreover, these methods do not report how stylistically close their translations are to the exemplars.
+Here, we achieve dense style transfer for more categories without requiring annotations and show that our method generates translations closer to the exemplar style while having comparable domain fidelity with that of the state-of-the-art methods.